rust-lang/rust/docs/dev/style.md

 ## Order of Imports

-We separate import groups with blank lines
+Separate import groups with blank lines.
+Use one `use` per crate.

 ```rust
 mod x;